Indian Spices logo banner

 Ingredients

-1/3 cup jaggery or sugar (adjust to taste)
+• 1/3 cup jaggery or sugar, adjusted to taste

-In a separate saucepan, warm the milk (or water) and dissolve jaggery/sugar in it.
-Keep it hot but not boiling.
+2. In a separate saucepan, warm the milk or water and dissolve the jaggery or sugar in it.
+Keep the mixture hot but do not bring it to a boil.

-Slowly pour the hot milk-jaggery mixture into the roasted flour while stirring continuously to avoid lumps.
-Cook on low heat until the mixture thickens and starts leaving the sides of the pan.
+3. Slowly pour the hot milk-jaggery mixture into the roasted flour while stirring continuously to prevent lumps.
+Cook over low heat until the mixture thickens and begins to leave the sides of the pan.

 Final Product